 There’s something incredibly romantic about a winter wedding.
-The crisp weather, rich colour schemes and twinkling lights make for a magical atmosphere that is wholly unique to this time of year.
-But what should you wear to a winter wedding?
+The crisp weather, rich colour schemes and twinkling lights make for a magical atmosphere that is totally unique to this time of year.
+And while the weather is probably going to be on the chilly side, you don’t have to sacrifice on style!

-Fear not, you don’t have to sacrifice style for warmth.
-Think jewel tones, sumptuous fabrics and glamourous layers.
-Whether you're the mother of the bride or an evening guest, read on for winter wedding guest outfit ideas, including tips for the best winter wedding shoes to complete your look.
+Whether you're the mother of the bride or an evening guest, read on for our top winter wedding guest outfit ideas, including inspiration for the best winter wedding shoes to complete your head-to-toe look.

 Jazz it up with a jumpsuit